DNP Frequently Asked Questions

 Is a dissertation required?

-A hallmark of the practice doctorate is the completion of a scholarly capstone project that demonstrates the synthesis the DNP role through translational research within a population.
-As part of the scholarly capstone project, the student will prepare a manuscript describing the scholarly project and present the project findings.
+No. A hallmark of the practice doctorate is the completion of a scholarly Capstone project that demonstrates the synthesis of the DNP role through translational research within a population.
+As part of the scholarly Capstone project, the student will prepare a manuscript describing the scholarly project and present the project findings.